-The forested grove on the west side of the park, planted in the early 1980s by Charli Danielsen and her DAWN group (Design Associates Working With Nature), has not had much in the way of maintenance.
+The forested grove on the west side of the park, planted in the early 1980s by the DAWN nonprofit (Design Associates Working With Nature), has not had much in the way of maintenance.
 Among other issues, this major tree fell, probably years ago, across one of the footpaths that follow the contours.
 Here is what it looked like in March 2018:

 This spring, a Parks forestry crew went to work to clean it up.
 Here’s a view of the same spot as of April 8, 2019: